-You can find the NetBIOS name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server.
+You can find the NetBIOS name and MAC address by printing out the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information on how to print the Network Configuration Page on your print server.

-- 1 Visit http://solutions.brother.com for more information on network printing. - 2 Refer chapter 10 of this User's Guide to learn how to configure the IP address of the printer.
+- 1 Visit http://solutions.brother.com for more information on network printing. - 2 Refer chapter 9 of this User's Guide to learn how to configure the IP address of the printer.